AllenInstitute/AllenSDK/doc_template/developer.rst

 Developer Guide
 ===============
-This guide is a resource for contributing to the Allen Wrench library.
+This guide is a resource for contributing to the Allen SDK library.
 It is maintained by the `Allen Institute for Brain Science <http://www.alleninstitute.org/>`_.

 Quick Start (Linux)
 -------------------